tisbert/relative-date/README.md

 c::set('relativedate.fuzzy', false);
 ```

-Fuzzy expressions might not be supported by all of the included languages.
+Fuzzy expressions are only supported by a few of the included languages yet.

 ### Default Language
 You can also define the default fallback language (if not, it's English) in your ```sites/config/config.php```: